Central Montessori Academy – Toddler, Preschool and Elementary in Northwest Cincinnati

 Why Choose Us

-Central Montessori Academy is an independent, nonprofit Montessori school for children from preschool through the 6th grade.
-We are located in the northwest suburbs of Greater Cincinnati.
+Central Montessori Academy is an independent, nonprofit Montessori school for children from toddler through the 6th grade.
+We are located in the Northwest suburbs of Greater Cincinnati.

 - Individualized instruction and progression on the child’s level